 Brands have realised very few people can afford real marble tiles and finishes, plus also real marble takes a considerable amount of maintenance to prevent water and soap stains, not matter what anyone tells you.
 Those huge bookend marble slabs you see on Pinterest are a tad hard on the bank balance, so if you want the look but not the bankruptcy, take a look at the new faux panels.

-I’d rather like the above room set with one of the new Critt… oops, nearly gave the next Moregeous blog post away there 😉Now I know these are propped up against the wall but they aren’t wall panels, they’re, wait for it, shower trays!
+I’d have rather like the above room set with one of the new Critt… oops, nearly gave the next Moregeous blog post away there 😉Now I know these are propped up against the wall but they aren’t wall panels, they’re, wait for it, shower trays!
 The styling – what styling? – does absolutely nothing for them but in a super cool bathroom these shower trays could look brilliant.
 Yes, even the red one.
 Earthy tones are coming back, don’t you know.

 Not so sure about the drawers mind.
 Maybe if the black ones were actually black instead of white, with a black marble top, that’d be better.
 Completely different in fact.
 But I like the trays.KBB isn’t really a show where tiles predominate but a couple of my favourite suppliers were there with some little crackers on display.
 Though it’s a terrible picture, for which I humbly apologise, these marble effect tiles from British Ceramic Tiles are particularly good, both in a gloss and matt finish.
 The dark black veining is excellent and I’ve already recommended them to someone on Instagram.
 Nice work BCT.